lse-me314/assignment05/README.md

 * Complete the assignment by adding your answers directly to the RMarkdown document, knitting the document, and submitting the HTML file to Moodle.

+* RENAME THE FILE using your LSE ID number to replace "LSE-ID-NUMBER" in the assignment filename!
+Otherwise we will have trouble knowing you are and this will delay the publication of marks.

 * Time allowed: Due 19:00 on Wednesday, 19 July 2023, 15.00 (3pm).

 * The mid-term will count for 25\% of the final grade.